 On May 20, 2019, we entered into a credit agreement (the "2019 Credit Agreement"), between us, the lenders party thereto from time to time, OrbiMed Royalty Opportunities II, LP as origination agent and Wilmington Trust, National Association as administrative agent.
-As of December 31, 2020, we had \$40.0 million in aggregate principal amount of long-term debt outstanding under the 2019 Credit Agreement, and the lenders under the 2019 Credit Agreement were OrbiMed Royalty Opportunities II, LP and Deerfield Private Design Fund III, L.P.
-Each of OrbiMed Royalty Opportunities II, LP and Deerfield Private Design Fund III, L.P., together with their respective affiliates, are holders of 5% or more of our capital stock.
-The Company recorded \$5.5 million in interest expense related to this debt agreement in the year ended December 31, 2020.
-Mr. Burgess was a venture partner at OrbiMed Advisors until his resignation in June 2020, and Dr. Bonita is a member of OrbiMed Advisors.
-Mr. Burgess is our President and Chief Executive officer and is a member of our Board of Directors.
-Dr. Bonita is a member of our Board of Directors, is a member of the private transaction team of Deerfield Management.
+As of December 31, 2021, we had \$40.0 million in aggregate principal amount of long-term debt outstanding under the 2019 Credit Agreement, and the lenders under the 2019 Credit Agreement were OrbiMed Royalty Opportunities II, LP and Deerfield Private Design Fund III, L.P., together with their respective affiliates, are holders of 5% or more of our capital stock.
+The Company recorded \$5.7 million in interest expense related to this debt agreement in the year ended December 31, 2021.
+Dr. Bonita is a member of OrbiMed Advisors and is a member of our Board of Directors.
+Dr. ElBardissi, a member of our Board of Directors, is a member of the private transaction team of Deerfield Management.